Chapter 13 Visualizations: the gglot2 Library

 plot of chunk diamond-price-histogram-logx

 Diamonds’ price.
-The vertical axis is still linear, but the horizontal is now in log scale.
+The vertical axis is still linear, but the horizontal axis is now in log scale.
 It is a log-linear plot.

 Let’s repeat the above example using log scale: